6 US States for LGBTQ+ in 2026

 2. Massachusetts: the strongest legal shield

-Massachusetts consistently claims the top spot in business and equality indexes for good reason.
+And it's no surprise that Massachusetts is always at the top of those lists.
 Its legal framework for LGBTQ rights is the most comprehensive in the US.
-The state protects you in every relevant category, and the local political culture actively fights to expand those rights.
+The state's got your back in every way that matters, and the local politicians are always working to expand those rights.

-Boston boasts a deeply established LGBTQ community, especially around the South End and Jamaica Plain.
-The healthcare system is world-class and includes fiercely defended protections for gender-affirming care.
+Boston has a really strong LGBTQ community, especially in the South End and Jamaica Plain.
+The healthcare system here is top-notch and includes robust protections for gender-affirming care.

 3. Washington State: ironclad laws and Seattle's deep roots

-Washington pairs full nondiscrimination protections with a long history of aggressive legal advocacy.
-Seattle's Capitol Hill is one of the most vibrant, tightly knit LGBTQ neighborhoods in America.
+Washington promises to protect people fully and has a long history of fighting hard in court.
+Seattle's Capitol Hill is one of the most vibrant and close-knit LGBTQ+ neighbourhoods in America.
 You get a massive density of queer-owned businesses, advocacy groups, and cultural hubs.

-Legally, Washington provides excellent shield laws for healthcare and comprehensive family protections.
-The Seattle metro area is fiercely supportive.
-Just be aware that the culture shifts noticeably if you move to the eastern side of the state.
+Washington has great shield laws for healthcare and comprehensive family protections.
+The Seattle area is really supportive.
+Just so you know, the culture changes a lot if you move to the eastern side of the state.

 Seattle housing is expensive.
-However, Washington has zero state income tax.
-For high-earning professionals, keeping that extra 5% to 9% of your paycheck helps offset the rent.
-Check our guide to states with no income tax to see how the math works out.
+Washington doesn't have a state income tax, though.
+If you earn a lot, putting away 5-9% of your pay can help you cover your rent.
+Have a look at our guide to states with no income tax (https://relocateright.blog/blog/best-states-no-income-tax-2026) to see how the maths works out.

 4. Oregon: high protection without the Seattle price tag

-Oregon delivers the same comprehensive protections as Washington, but Portland integrates its LGBTQ community differently.
-Instead of being confined to a single "gayborhood," the acceptance and infrastructure are heavily distributed across the entire city.
+Oregon has the same comprehensive protections as Washington, but Portland has a different approach to integrating its LGBTQ community.
+Instead of being confined to a single "gayborhood," you'll find that the acceptance and infrastructure are heavily distributed across the entire city.

-State laws explicitly cover employment, housing, and public accommodations.
-Healthcare protections are solid.
-Portland specifically holds onto its reputation as one of the most casually welcoming cities in the nation.
+State laws clearly cover things like employment, housing and public services.
+I'm happy to tell you that healthcare protections are solid.
+Portland is still known as one of the most laid-back cities in the country.

-While Portland is not cheap, it offers significantly better value than Seattle or San Francisco.
-The housing market has also stabilized over the last few years, making it slightly easier to break into.
+Portland's not cheap, but it's way better value than Seattle or San Francisco.
+The housing market's been pretty stable the last few years, which makes it a bit easier to get into.

 5. Minnesota: the ultimate affordable safe haven

-Minnesota is the best-kept secret for LGBTQ people who want total legal protection without going broke.
-The state has enforced comprehensive nondiscrimination protections for years and doubled down with even stronger laws in 2023.
-The Minneapolis-St. Paul area hosts a massive, culturally rich LGBTQ scene.
+Minnesota is the perfect place for LGBTQ+ people who want total legal protection without having to worry about money.
+The state has had comprehensive non-discrimination protections for years, and in 2023 it went even further with even stronger laws.
+The Minneapolis-St. Paul area has a huge LGBTQ scene that's full of culture.

-Here is the real draw.
-The cost of living in the Twin Cities is actually about 2% below the national average.
-Housing costs are highly accessible.
-The trade-off is the weather.
+That's where the real value lies.
+The cost of living in the Twin Cities is actually about 2% lower than the national average.
+Housing costs are pretty affordable too.
+The weather is the main drawback.
 You have to survive brutal winters.
-But if you can handle the snow, Minnesota is the single best value proposition in the country for legal safety.
+But if you can handle the snow, Minnesota's definitely the best place in the country for legal safety.

 6. California: huge community, massive price tag

-California is home to the largest LGBTQ population in the country.
-San Francisco, Los Angeles, and West Hollywood are global pillars of queer culture.
-The state's political commitment to LGBTQ rights is uncompromising, and its shield laws are incredibly robust.
+California has the largest LGBTQ population in the country.
+San Francisco, Los Angeles and West Hollywood are all really important to the global queer community.
+The state is 100% committed to LGBTQ rights, and its shield laws are super robust.

-The problem in 2026 is strictly financial.
-San Francisco and the Bay Area have completely decoupled from normal housing reality.
-Los Angeles is following close behind.
-The gap between California's beautiful, protective legal environment and what a normal person can actually afford to rent is massive.
+The problem in 2026 is purely financial.
+San Francisco and the Bay Area have totally gone their own way when it comes to housing.
+Los Angeles is close behind.
+The difference between the protective legal environment in California and what most people can actually afford to rent is huge.

-You do not have to move to a coastal megacity to find your people.
-These cities offer great communities at a lower barrier to entry.
+You don't have to move to a big city on the coast to find your people.
+These cities have great communities and they're easier to get into.

 Denver, Colorado: Worth mentioning twice.
 Full state protections, incredible community, and significantly cheaper than the coasts.